nextapps-de/flexsearch/README.md

 A non-Worker Document index requires 181 seconds to index all contents.<br>
 The Worker index just takes 32 seconds to index them all, by processing every field and tag in parallel.
 For such large content it is a quite impressive result.

+### CSP-friendly Worker (Browser)

+When just using worker by passing the option `worker: true`, the worker will be created by code generation under the hood.
+This might have issues when using strict CSP settings.

+You can overcome this issue by passing the filepath to the worker file like `worker: "./worker.js"`.
+The original worker file is located at `src/worker/worker.js`.

 ## Fuzzy-Search

 Fuzzysearch describes a basic concept of how making queries more tolerant.
 FlexSearch provides several methods to achieve fuzziness: